rgeorgiev583/IPL/homework/81030/1-rust2html/README.md

     flex -d rust2html.l
     cc -o rust2html lex.yy.c

-The following invocation of `rust2html` will also write its `STDERR` output to the `example.log` file (which is the main thing to look at when trying to debug the program):
+The following invocation of `rust2html` will also write its standard error output to the `example.log` file (which is the main thing to look at when trying to debug the program):

     ./rust2html example.rs > example.html 2> example.log